iPhone Antivirus Scan – Does Your iPhone Need AntiVirus Software?

-Apple is known for producing extremely well-crafted devices and software, but does that keep the evil hackers at bay?
+Apple is known for producing extremely well-crafted devices and software, but does the iPhone need virus protection?
 Computer viruses have been known and feared for decades, causing data corruption or data loss and effectively disabling entire operating systems.
 Do you need an antivirus for iPhone?
-Here’s a comprehensive rundown on whether antivirus apps for iPhone are actually necessary, or not.
+Here’s a comprehensive rundown on whether an iPhone Antivirus Scan is necessary, or not.

 How secure is my iPhone?

 As opposed to Android, your iPhone is running a very tightly knit and secured operating system called iOS.
 On iOS, each and every app runs within a so-called sandbox, which keeps it from accessing your personal data stored within other apps and accounts.
 Think of it as a battening down of the hatches, or keeping everything as quarantined as possible.
 This is what a virus scanner application on your PC does, by the way.
 Once a threat is detected, it is then isolated from the rest of your apps and data.
 With iOS, you get this kind of behavior by default, as far as it is possible in practice.

 Any kind of software has its’ weaknesses and vulnerabilities.
 Apple’s iOS is no exception, which is why hackers created loopholes for users to install their own unsigned applications on their devices, such as the iPhone.
 They call this reoccurring loophole a “jailbreak“ and Apple tends to close it fairly quickly, leaving jailbreakers “stranded” on older iOS versions.

 To keep the iPhone’s security measures, such as the sandboxing, intact and well-functioning, you should always get the latest version of iOS and upgrade as soon as possible.
 Installing a jailbreak on your iPhone offers lots of customization options and newfound freedom, but it also compromises most of the security features.
 Thus we don’t recommend jailbreaking your iPhone if you want to stay as safe as possible.